RealOmerGal/Digital-envelope/README.md

 - Nestjs
 - Typeorm and PostgreSQL
 ### Infrastracture
-As this project is still in development, it runs on a local kubernetes cluster the 3 deployments (client,server and db) are connected to Ingress-nginx load balancer It uses Skaffold.dev for automatic development pipline
+As this project is still in development, it runs on a local kubernetes cluster - the 3 deployments (client,server and db) are connected to Ingress-nginx load balancer It uses Skaffold.dev for automatic development pipline

 ## Future updates
-- Replace Zustand for a server state managment (React-query)
 - First production version:
     - Host the project on cloud provider
     - Set-up Ci\Cd pipeline